Skip to Content

 Difficulty: Easy

 Plunging over 70 feet off a basalt cliffside in a secluded amphitheater is a secret waterfall that is so easily skipped.
-Consider yourself in the know because not too many people make it out to this waterfall beside it being along the Columbia River Gorge.
+Consider yourself in the know because not too many people make it out to this waterfall despite it being along the Columbia River Gorge.

 The parking area is a bit more like you’re parking in someone’s backyard off their gravel trail but soon after, you’re trekking up gradually to the ambient sounds of Dry Creek Falls in the distance.